About the Journal

 The ACG Case Reports Journal is currently indexed on PubMed, Web of Science’s Emerging Sources Citation Index (ESCI), EBSCO, EMBASE, Google Scholar, and the Directory of Open Access Journals (DOAJ).
 Full-text content is automatically archived on PubMed Central.

 This is an open access journal, which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
-Please contact email@example.com to request commercial reuse of figures, tables, or other journal content.
+If you wish to reuse a figure or other content from a published article, please follow the full legal terms of the license and note the citation of the original publication in your reuse.

 Sponsorship, promotional, and translation opportunities are available.
-For inquiries, contact Martie Spath at firstname.lastname@example.org.
-Such opportunities will be granted in compliance with previously noted ethical guidelines.
+For inquiries, contact Lindsey Topp (email@example.com).